mathyousee/theyre-coming-p8/README.md

 I'd gone through those 12 in a few days and didn't want to wait for the next video to release, so I added a few things like:

+- Enemy collisions with player bullets, explosion animation
-- Multiple enemy types with varied movements
+- Multiple enemy types with varied spawning and movements
 - Logic for the meteor so that it isn't destroyed by the basic weapon
+- Weapon cooldown (and support for multiple weapon types in this)
 - Leveling and increasing challenge
+- Ability to start and restart games
 - Slightly more advanced collision detection (to accommodate larger sprites or different hit box sizes)
 - A simple high score (lost when reset)